5 must-know myths about weight-loss medications

 Myth #3: The grass is greener on the other side of weight loss

 We’ve all heard the “once I lose the weight, I’ll…” statements.
 The fact of the matter is, losing weight is not a fix-all solution.
-Sustained weight loss does improve overall quality of life, including confidence, energy, and reduced MSK (musculoskeletal) pain, but it doesn’t magically fix life challenges that aren’t directly related to weight.
+Sustained weight loss does improve overall quality of life, including confidence, energy, and reduced chronic pain, but it doesn’t magically fix life challenges that aren’t directly related to weight.
 Focusing solely on the scale is a short-sighted solution—if the root cause of obesity isn’t addressed, weight-loss medications are simply a band-aid solution.
 This is why having the support of a clinically effective behavior program, like Wondr, in addition to the use of weight-loss medications is key for your population to address the root cause of obesity and experience sustainable weight loss.

 Myth #4: The price of weight-loss medications is set in stone